openzipkin/brave/README.md

 ## Version history ##

+Unfortunately I did not use [Semantic Versioning](http://semver.org) from the start.
+The 2.x versions of brave are currently being extensively tested and will soon end up in production.
+However from now on I'll try to stick to Semantic Versioning when it comes to bugfixing/  new functionality / backwards compatibility.

 ### 2.0.2-SNAPSHOT ###

 * Done: Make `ZipkinSpanCollector` more configurable.
 Allow configuration of queue size, batch size, nr of processing threads, socket time out.